sonbrothers/chozhan/README.md

 Chozhan is the OSINT tool which help oraganization to identify their domains, Sub domains, IP blocks,Senstive web portal and other IT assets exposed publicly.

-Module Coverage :
+""Module Coverage""

     1. Database setup with pushDB and pullDB engine.
     2. Whoisology domains
     3. Whois Search of them
     n.
 Will add other modules...

-Note - Tool is in under development.
+""Note"" - Tool is in under development.

-Exe Installtion :
+""Exe Installtion""

 1. MongoDB